imterah/gimp-doom/README.md

 # DOOM for GIMP
-GIMP port of DOOM using the prerelease 3.0 API
+This is a GIMP port of DOOM using the prerelease 3.0 API.
 ## What?
 One popular question is "*are you mentally insane?*".
 I don't quite know the answer to that question.
 ## How?
 I would not recommend anyone try to port DOOM to GIMP on their own.
 It has caused me severe brain damage.
 Yes the spelling mistake is intentional.
-## Setup
+## GIMP Setup
 Pull down the submodules:
 ```bash
 git submodule init